We're looking for ten writers, to help us launch an audacious queer project

 Wait, how are you going to fund all of this?

 Great question.
-One of our founding values is queer creators should be paid for their work.
+We're tired of an industry that asks people to do things for free. it devalues the work of creatives everywhere.
+That's why one of our founding values is queer creators should be paid for their work.

 Our email-based model, which skips algorithms that filter out LGBTQIA+ stories, is a paid membership model where those who can afford to pay - do, while the rest enjoy for free.